Home » About BPL » Our Story » Central Library Renovations Phase 2

 Project Scope

-Phase 2 Bellingham Central Library Renovation 2025 – 2027: In 2024, there were nearly 500,000 visits to the Bellingham Central Library, with per capita library use among the highest in the state.
-This project will update and refresh the ground floor public areas, including revitalized spaces for children and teens, the main floor help desk, and the upper mezzanine staff spaces.
+Phase 2 Bellingham Central Library Renovation 2026 – 2027: In 2025, there were nearly 500,000 visits to the Bellingham Central Library, with per capita library use among the highest in the state.
+This project will update and refresh the ground floor public areas, including revitalized spaces for children and teens, the main floor help desk, and the upper mezzanine staff work spaces.

 Funding